dilangaem/SemiconAI/README.md

 The data files must be in the DATA folder.
 In the DATA folder, we provide a file with quaternary materials' data (data_file.csv), which was used in the paper.  <br />  <br />

 For example, to train the model for quaternary cubic materials, run the following command.  <br />
-python train.py --file_name data_file.csv --sym cubic --test_size 0.1
+'python train.py --file_name data_file.csv --sym cubic --test_size 0.1'

 To train the model for quaternary materials with all the crystal systems, run the following command. <br />
-python train.py --file_name data_file.csv --sym all --test_size 0.1
+'python train.py --file_name data_file.csv --sym all --test_size 0.1'

 ### Data File Structure